 Various products have been developed to emulate the practice without the need to book an appointment with a professional therapist.
 Self massage devices, such as the Shiatsu massage pillow are easy to carry around, affordable and effective.
 They’re not exact replacements of the real thing, but they can be a fantastic alternative at home, in the office or when traveling.

 Popular Shiatsu Massage Pillows

 Below is a list 10 popular Shiatsu massage pillows being sold online.

-Watch these videos so you have an idea on how Shiatsu is performed:
+Watch these videos so that you have an idea on how Shiatsu is performed:

 How to use a Shiatsu massage pillow:

 Shiatsu has several health benefits.
 With the use of a Shiatsu massage pillow, you’ll be able to enjoy some of them.
 Here’s some of its benefits:

 - Stimulates and softens skin.